 Additional differences emerge when alcohol use is examined by race/ethnicity.
-Past month alcohol consumption was much more common among non-Hispanic Whites (84%) than it was for minority students (60%).
-This is also true of binge drinking behaviors, with approximately two-thirds (68%) of White students reported binge drinking, and slightly less than one-third (38%) of students identifying with other races reported similar drinking.
+Past month alcohol consumption was much more common among non-Hispanic Whites (84%) than it was for minority students (59%).
+This is also true of binge drinking behaviors, with approximately two-thirds (65%) of White students reported binge drinking, and slightly more than one-third (37%) of students identifying with other races reported similar drinking.

-Non-Hispanic White students are more likely to drink or binge drink than other ethnicities.
+Non-Hispanic White students are more likely to drink or binge drink than other races/ethnicities.